Wizz Air UK: UK launch

-Wizz Air UK opened its second base at Doncaster Sheffield Airport in August 2020, basing one aircraft there and operating 10 routes.
+Wizz Air UK opened its second base at Doncaster Sheffield Airport in August 2020, basing only one aircraft there and operating 10 routes.
 This was increased to 23 routes and another based aircraft in September 2020.
-However, in June 2022 Wizz Air UK announced it's Doncaster Sheffield base would be closing, citing the airport's inability to guarantee the terms of its commercial agreement with Wizz.
-In October 2022, Wizz Air ceased operating from Doncaster Sheffield and launched seven routes from nearby Leeds Bradford Airport, mainly to Eastern Europe.
+However, in June 2022 Wizz Air UK announced its Doncaster Sheffield base would be closing, citing the airport's inability to guarantee the terms of its commercial agreement with Wizz.
+In October 2022, Wizz Air ceased operating from Doncaster Sheffield and launched seven routes from nearby Leeds Bradford Airport.

+Wizz opened a base at Gatwick Airport near London in October 2020, with one aircraft flying four new routes.